vircadia/vircadia-dev-docs/docs/interfaces/README.md

 ## [Native Interface](native/README.md)

-For development and testing using Windows, MacOS, and Linux.
+For development and testing using Windows, Linux, and macOS.